brightin-archive/brightguide/README.md

 # Brightguide

-Generate an automatic css styleguide by adding markdown comments to you're css or scss files.
+Generate an automatic css styleguide by adding markdown comments to your css or scss files.

 ## Getting started
 Add the gem to you're Gemfile: